 12 Top-Rated Things to Do in Paducah, Kentucky

-Built upon and surrounded by major American waterways, Paducah is at the heart of the Four Rivers Basin in western Kentucky.
-Historic downtown Paducah abuts the confluence of the Ohio and Tennessee Rivers, and the wide banks of the Cumberland and Mississippi Rivers can be found nearby.
-This strategic shipping and steamboat port location, also a central hub in railroad transportation, has attracted explorers, industry, and tourists to Paducah for more than 200 years.
-Today, the rivers and rich landscapes surrounding the city are forever entwined in the community of Paducah and its many fun things to do.
+Surrounded by several major American waterways, Paducah is at the heart of the Four Rivers Basin in western Kentucky.
+Historic downtown Paducah abuts the confluence of the Ohio and Tennessee Rivers, and the wide banks of the Cumberland and Mississippi Rivers are found nearby.

 1. The National Quilt Museum